vmware-tanzu-labs/educates-training-platform/docs/custom-resources/training-portal.md

 Refreshing workshop environments
 --------------------------------

-A workshop environment will persistent until the workshop is removed from the list of workshops against a training portal, or the workshop definition is updated and updates to workshop environments were enabled.
+An instance of a workshop environment will persistent until the workshop is removed from the list of workshops against a training portal, or the workshop definition is updated and updates to workshop environments were enabled, in which case the existing workshop environment would be replaced with a new workshop environment instance.

 In some cases you may want to periodically discard a workshop environment and replace it with a new one using the same workshop definition.
-This is useful where services deployed with the workshop environment accumulate resources over time and you want to go back to a clean slate.
+This is useful where a common shared service is deployed with the workshop environment and used by each workshop session, and it accumulates resources over time which periodically need to be cleaned up and released.

-To have a workshop environment periodically refreshed you can provide the ``refresh`` property for a specific workshop, or you could also set it as a default for all workshops.
+To have a workshop environment periodically refreshed (deleted and replaced) you can provide the ``refresh`` property for a specific workshop, or you could also set it as a default for all workshops.

 ```yaml
 spec: